SFU-Archives/atom-guidelines-processing-resources/archival-description/restrictions-on-access.md

 Try to minimize the amount of repetition by referring back to the `fonds` description, e.g. when all files are "pending review."
 But if there are **known** restrictions at the series level, highlight these specifically.

+Restrictions for preservation reasons (e.g to AV materials on obsolete or fragile media) should also be mentioned at the appropriate series level.

 ## File and item level
 At the `file` and `item` levels, use the following terms: